© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Kingswood Abbey gate is a scheduled monument protected by Historic England under reference 1004872.
 View the official record →

-Kingswood Abbey gate is a surviving gatehouse structure associated with Kingswood Abbey, a Cistercian monastery founded in Gloucestershire during the twelfth century.
+Kingswood Abbey Gate is a fourteenth-century gatehouse forming part of the outer precinct of Kingswood Abbey, a Cistercian monastery founded in the Forest of Dean in Gloucestershire during the twelfth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004872.

 Kingswood Abbey gate is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004872.